 #4 - A Baby's Vision Story

 A few years ago I observed a child, then three months old, whose visual system was highly suspect.
-HIs eye control was very poor.
+His eye control was very poor.
 He was not even following with his eyes the people in his immediate family.
 Furthermore, he appeared exceptionally "bug-eyed" to the extent that people would actually comment on it.

 I was concerned and encouraged the family to supplement him with vitamin D3 because of other reading I'd been doing.
 Less than two months later, at about age 4 1/2 months, I saw that same child and the changes in his visual system were dramatic.
 He was following people with his gaze, and the "bug-eyed" look had diminished considerably.
 A few months later that look had completely disappeared, and at age 3 1/2, he appeared to be a normally functioning child with an avid interest in books besides.